Introduction

 1class User 2{ 3 // ...
 4 5 public string $lastName { 6 set(string $name) { 7 echo __PROPERTY__; // lastName 8 } 9 }10 11 public function __construct(12 string $firstName,13 string $lastName,14 ) {15 $this->firstName = $firstName;16 $this->lastName = $lastName;17 }18}

-In the code above, we can see that using __PROPERTY__
+In the code above, we can see that using __PROPERTY__ inside the lastName property's setter will output the property name lastName.

-magic constant outside of a hooked property, an empty string will be returned.
+If you to try to access the __PROPERTY__ magic constant outside of a hooked property, an empty string will be returned.

 Conclusion